co2meter-org/cm12-iot-demo/README.md

 To quickly start programming your CO2Meter IoT DevKit, we have provided 3 different Arduino programs for each of the sensors available, the Senseair S11 and CozIR LP2 Blink.
 To get started, you will need to download the [Arduino IDE](https://www.arduino.cc/en/main/software), then run and install the IDE, if you haven't already.

 You then need to install the ESP32 boards in the Board Manager:
+> If you have a Windows PC, continue, if you have MacOS you can [skip to the Mac Section here](#mac)
 #### Windows:
 Click File->Preferences